ethereum-optimism/optimism/pbs/README.md

 - `sequencer.publish-attributes`: Set to true to enable the sequencer to publish attributes to the event stream.
 - `eventstream.addr`: The address of the eventstream server.
 - `eventstream.port`: The port of the eventstream server.

+### builder-op-geth

+These are the builder flags to enable the builder service in op-geth:

+- `builder`: Enable the builder service.
+- `builder.beacon-endpoints`: The op-node address to get the payload attributes from.
+Should be set the the builder-op-node.
+- `builder.block_retry_interval`: The interval to retry building the payload.
+- `builder.block_timeout`: The timeout to build the payload.